 Be sure to choose a solution that's easy to implement so that you can be up and running in short order.
 In general, a web-based solution, rather than packaged software, is typically easier and cheaper to deploy because it eliminates most costly hardware and IT requirements.
 Finally, you should look for a credible, experienced vendor, one who intimately understands performance review best practices and can help you establish them at your workplace.

-Give Your Entire Company the Same Vision of Success with the SuccessFactors Performance Management Solution
+Give Your Entire Company the Same Vision of Success with the SAP SuccessFactors Performance Management Solution

-Key features of SuccessFactors' performance management solution include:
+Key features of SAP SuccessFactors' performance management solution include:

 - Streamlined Goal Planning.
 Establish S.M.A.R.T. goals, increase goal visibility and align employees across the company